mxmghost/mern_app/guide/frontend/README.md

 ## Tips

 - Get everything in a container class except from the landing page.
 So all the content is always centered.
-- React link from router instead of a tags with href.
+- React link from router instead of **a** tags with href.
-- Learn to use react state
+- react hooks
 -